JL1709/Cub3D/README.md

 # Cub3D
-This repo provides a program thath creates a dynamic view inside a maze using [ray casting](https://en.wikipedia.org/wiki/Ray_casting).
+This repo provides a program that creates a dynamic view inside a maze using [ray casting](https://en.wikipedia.org/wiki/Ray_casting).

 ![Teaser Visualizer](demo.png)